University for Development Studies

-The University for Development Studies, Tamale was established in 1992 as a multi-campus institution.
+The University for Development Studies, popularly known as UDS, was established in 1992 as a multi-campus higher education institution with its central administration at Tamale.
 It is the fifth public university to be established in Ghana.
 This deviates from the usual practice of having universities with central campuses and administrations.
 It was created with the four northern regions of the country in mind.
 These are the Brong Ahafo Region, Northern Region, Upper East Region and the Upper West Region.
+The Wa and Navrongo campuses were later converted into autonomous Universities.

 History

 The University for Development Studies (UDS) is a public university located in Tamale, in the Northern Region of Ghana.
 It consistently ranks as one of the top four universities in the country.
 Established in 1992 by the Government of Ghana, its purpose is to accelerate the development of Ghana's north, and the broader nation.
-The legislative instrument that founded the university is PNDC Law 279, which was gazetted on May 15, 1992.
+The legislative instrument that founded the university is PNDC Law 279, which was gazetted on May 15, 1992, but recently repealed to UDS Act, 2025(Act 1134).
 UDS is the fifth public university established by the Government of Ghana.
 The university has two main campuses: Nyankpala and Dungu in Tamale.

 Yaa Naa Hall, formerly GUSS Hostel, Tamale.

 The university incorporates the Third Trimester Field Practical Programme (TTFPP) into its curriculum for first and second-year students.
 This program provides students with practical exposure to real-world development challenges within communities, fostering problem-solving skills.
 UDS students annually spend about two months residing in communities, actively engaging in hands-on experiences that contribute to a nuanced understanding of applied knowledge and the development of innovative solutions.
 This aspect sets UDS apart within the Ghanaian academic landscape, promoting a distinctive approach to development studies.
-The University for Development Studies introduced Bachelor degree in Law which open for applicants for the 2025/26 academic year.
+The University for Development Studies introduced bachelor's degree in Law which open for applicants for the 2025/26 academic year.